 Another man tells me of a pornography addiction that has escalated into group sex with strangers and random sexual encounters with men.
-I listen and pray with him for weeks and months give the Biblical wisdom about such things.
-I meet with him as long as he is willing.
+I listen and pray with him for weeks and months; I give him Biblical wisdom about such things and I meet with him as long as he is willing.

 A woman has an affair with a co-worker and the husband finds out.
 My wife and I spend hours, days, and weeks meeting with them.
 I get calls and texts in the middle of the night for months from one or both of them because their hearts are on fire with pain and betrayal.
 We pray, listen, give counsel from the Bible.
 We declare to them both that we will walk with them all the way to a marriage of restoration.
 They stay married.

 A man comes to faith in Jesus, I baptize him, and I spend hours drinking coffee and teaching him the basics of the Christian life.
 We pray together, we talk, and we walk together for months and then years.
 He grows and grows in his understanding of the faith.

 Two young couples with their kids come to church and declare that they have found the church for which they have been looking for all their lives.
 We pray together and enfold them into places of services within the Church.
 Their children grow and learn about Jesus.

 Another family joins the fellowship and begins to serve in the church.
 I meet with the man for coffee hours and yet he and his wife begin to drift apart and he begins to date a married woman so I ask him to take some time off of serving in the church until he settles his marriage status.
 I pray with him and show him the teachings of the scriptures about divorce.